VishalPoddar21/campaign-scheduling/TESTPLAN.md

 ## Testing Tools
 - Automated testing tools: RestAssured with Cucumber and Spring Boot.

+## Test Cases
+- Test Cases are maintained as cucumber feature files under ../resources/features location
+- Test cases are numbered and description is added in example section of feature file.

 ## Test Data
 - Sample recipient lists and email templates are used in the test environment.
 - Mock data for dates, times, and user inputs to simulate various scenarios and boundary conditions.